1.

 Society of Bengal in Calcutta. |

-4. Yellow-fronted Barbet.
-(Megalaima
+4. Yellow-fronted Barbet Megalaima

-| This is a common endemic and its far reaching calls are a
+This is one of the common endemics, and its far-reaching calls are a

-This is a regular member of the mixed species bird flocks in
+This is a regular member of the mixed-species bird flocks in

-Sinharaja.
+the Sinharaja rain forest.
 Yellow-fronted Barbet was described in 1817 by the

-renowned French systamatist Baron Georges Curvier who is more
+renowned French systamatist Baron Georges Curvier, who is more

 famous for his pioneering work on local freshwater fish. |